An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

 The full faithfulness of the putative functor $\gA$ has some concrete consequences for the geometry of the stacks~$\cX_d$.
 For example, we saw above that if $G=\GL_2(F)$ with $F/\Qp$ unramified, then for a generic Serre weight $\sigma$ we expect $\gA(\cInd_K^G\sigma)$ to be a line bundle on the component $\cX(\sigma)$; so that in particular the (underived) Hecke algebra $\End_G(\cInd_K^G\sigma)$ should be identified with the global functions on~$\cX(\sigma)$.

-This expectation follows immediately from the explicit description of $\cX(\sigma)$ in terms of Fontaine--Laffaille theory, as do similar results for tame types (again in the generic case for $\GL_2(F)$ with $F/\Qp$ unramified).
+This expectation follows immediately from the explicit description of $\cX(\sigma)$ in terms of Fontaine--Laffaille theory, and similar results can be proved for tame types by explicit integral $p$-adic Hodge theory (again in the generic case for $\GL_2(F)$ with $F/\Qp$ unramified).

-More generally, the following result is work in progress of Eivind Hjelle, Louis Jaburi, Rachel Knak, Yulia Kotelnikova, Billy Lee, and Shenrong Wang, under the remit of the NSF grant 1952556 ``Collaborative Research: Geometric Structures in the p-adic Langlands Program'': if $\sigma$ is a suitably generic Serre weight for~$\GL_d(F)$, with~$F/\Qp$ unramified, and $\cX(\sigma)$ is the irreducible component of the stack~$\cX_{F,d}$ labelled by $\sigma$, then the global functions on $\cX(\sigma)$ are given by a ring of the form $k[T_1,\dots,T_{d-1},T_d,T_d^{-1}]$.
-Note that this ring is isomorphic to the Hecke algebra $\End_G(\cInd_K^G\sigma)$, but there is no obviously defined direct map between the Hecke algebra and the ring of global functions; rather, it is possible to characterize $T_i$ as a renormalized Hecke operator on the ordinary locus in~$\cX(\sigma)$.
+More generally, the following result is proved in the paper~\cite{hjelle2024functionsirreduciblecomponentsemertongee} of Eivind Otto Hjelle, Louis Jaburi, Rachel Knak, Hao Lee, and Shenrong Wang: if $\sigma$ is a suitably generic Serre weight for~$\GL_d(F)$, with~$F/\Qp$ unramified, and $\cX(\sigma)$ is the irreducible component of the stack~$\cX_{F,d}$ labelled by $\sigma$, then the global functions on $\cX(\sigma)$ are given by a ring of the form $k[T_1,\dots,T_{d-1},T_d,T_d^{-1}]$, which is isomorphic to the Hecke algebra $\End_G(\cInd_K^G\sigma)$.
+Although the paper~\cite{hjelle2024functionsirreduciblecomponentsemertongee} does not define a specific map between this Hecke algebra and the ring of global functions, such a map has subsequently been constructed by Heejong Lee~\cite{lee2024spectralmodpsatake}, where it is interpreted as a geometric analogue of the mod $p$ Satake isomorphism of~\cite{MR2771132}.

-In the non-generic case, work in progress of Anthony Guzman, Kalyani Kansal, Jason Kountouridis, Ben Savoie, and Xiyuan Wang (also under NSF grant 1952556) is expected to prove under mild hypotheses that for $F/\Qp$ unramified and $\sigma$ a not-necessarily-generic Serre weight of $\GL_2(F)$, the global functions on the normalization of $\cX(\sigma)$ can be identified with the corresponding Hecke algebra.
+In the non-generic case, the paper~\cite{https://doi.org/10.48550/arxiv.2209.09439} of Anthony Guzman, Kalyani Kansal, Jason Kountouridis, Ben Savoie, and Xiyuan Wang proves under mild hypotheses on~$\sigma$ that, for $F/\Qp$ unramified and $\sigma$ a not-necessarily-generic Serre weight of $\GL_2(F)$, the global functions on the normalization of $\cX(\sigma)$ can be identified with the corresponding Hecke algebra.
+These results are further refined by Kansal and Savoie in their paper~\cite{kansal2025nongenericcomponentsemertongeestack}.